-The Biturbox was not tested on animals and no Maserati cars were harmed during testing.
+The Biturbox was not tested on animals and no Maserati cars were harmed during testing, either, and it is packaged in recycled cardboard.

 What can you expect from the BITURBOX

 The old fuse box board, which routes the power supply for most of the car's services, is known to be a source of electrical gremlins: it is in fact a late 1970s design with obvious electrical issues: the fuse box cannot properly handle the required currents.
 The most evident symptoms were, even then, the slow speed of the power windows, the obvious drop in the battery voltage when the direction lights were switched on, a weak sound from the horn, other intermittent malfunctions of essential electrical parts.